 The campground is located at the split of the 78 (which heads east towards the town of Ocotillo Wells) and S3 (which winds northeast over Yaqui Pass towards Borrego Springs).

 It comprises 27 campsites and is situated near the center of the park.
 Along with Borrego Palm Canyon Campground, this is one of the most developed campgrounds in the park.
 It’s a compact, comfortable campground for families looking for some conveniences such as flushing toilets and showers.

 It generally feels more remote than Borrego Palm Canyon Campground, which is closer to the town of Borrego Springs.
 That said, being sandwiched between two roads makes the campground a bit noisier than Palm Canyon Campground, due to passing vehicles.

 If you’re looking to step it up from a tent, Tamarisk Grove offers 11 rustic cabins for rent, as well as tent and RV camping.
 Camping is available from October 1 to May 20, and reservations are accepted from October 1 – April 30.
 During the summer, the desert is incredibly hot, and few people camp.

-Tamarisk Grove is part of a cluster of Anza Borrego campgrounds in this part of the park, which also includes Yaqui Pass and Yaqui Wash primitive campgrounds.
-If you can’t get a reservation at Tamarisk Grove, these primitive campgrounds can be a good alternative (see our complete guide to Anza-Borrego camping for more information on those campgrounds).
+Tamarisk Grove is part of a cluster of Anza Borrego campgrounds in this area of the park, which also includes Yaqui Pass and Yaqui Wash primitive campgrounds.
+If you can’t get a reservation at Tamarisk Grove or Borrego Palm Canyon, or you’re looking for something more rustic and isolated, these primitive campgrounds can be a good alternative (see our complete guide to Anza-Borrego camping for more information on those campgrounds).